 If you’ve ever dreamed about visiting Europe one day but find the journey too far and too time-consuming, there might be a more practical solution to your problem.
 I have been writing too much on how to make your trip cheap and affordable to make your honeymoon and vacation worthwhile.
-This post is dedicated to those Indians who want their trip even more cheaper and don’t want to step out of India.
+This post is dedicated to those Indians who want their trip to be even cheaper and don’t want to step out of India.
 Here are some of the places in Europe that are easily replaced by domestic Indian ones.

 Switzerland and Khazziar